canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Indigo.
 It *is* real.
 Or, well, that's what we're here to do.
 To *make* it real."

 "Right.
-We're remaking TRISMEGISTUS.
+We're remaking <cite>TRISMEGISTUS</cite>.
 Honestly, I have so many questions.
 Like, what is even your business model?
 I don't think anyone's buying this kind of RPG in 204X.
 And why are you acting like this is some super-illegal top secret that nobody can know about?"

 "Indigo."
 Violet says.